AndreyKonev/AndreyKonev/README.md

 Hello world!

 A Product Manager with extensive experience in launching large startups, as well as more than 3+ years of successful work in the financial and AI products industry.
-My GitHub https://github.com/AndreyKonev (A stack of tools and technologies that I have worked with on various projects is presented)

 I have a deep understanding of the entire product lifecycle, from concept and strategic planning to launch and post-release analysis.